Sign in or sign up to save your recommendations.

 But what if you love color?
 Then reach for our other Shadow Block palettes like Broadway & Prince Street, West 4th and Perry Street, 82nd and Park Ave, and 26th and Madison Ave.
 These bold, blendable eyeshadows offer all-day pigmented color and wear!
 And with their travel-friendly packaging, they are the perfect accessory to any makeup bag for on-the-go application!

-Try on all of our eyeshadow shades today with our Virtual Try On tool.
+Try on all of our eyeshadow shades today with our Virtual Try-On tool.

-Whether you’re working with creams or powders, should be a neutral shade that matches your skin tone.
-Always prime your full eyelid with a layer of neutral shadow to even out skin tone and give shadows a base to cling onto.
+Whether you’re working with creams or powders, the first shade you apply should be a neutral shade that matches your skin tone.
+Always prime your full eyelid with a layer of neutral shadow to even out skin tone and give shadows a base to rest.
 Eyelids can be a bit moist, and a base is needed to keep color smooth and even.
 This is true even if you’re attempting a non-neutral look.

 Absolutely you can use just one color!
 Go with a single swipe of matte, or choose a shimmer shade for some extra fun!